izivkov/GShockTimeServer/gatttool_scripts/readme.md

 The script `setTime.exp` provided here is an expect-lite script which read the time from the computer and send it to a Casio GShock GA-B2100 with gatttool interactive mode.

 ## Dependencies

+You will need to install bluez and expect-lite packages.
+On Debian and derivatives (Ubuntu, Linux Mint,...), type :

 $ sudo apt install bluez expect-lite